More than 80 percent of ethnic Armenians flee Nagorno-Karabakh

 Years of fighting

-Azerbaijan’s Defence Ministry said later on Saturday that one of its servicemen was killed by sniper fire from Armenian forces in the border district of Kalbajar, but the alleged incident was swiftly refuted by Armenia.
+Azerbaijan’s Ministry of Defence said later on Saturday that one of its servicemen was killed by sniper fire from Armenian forces in the border district of Kalbajar, but the alleged incident was swiftly refuted by Armenia.

-Interfax news agency cited the Armenian Defence Ministry as saying the report was incorrect, without giving further details.
+Interfax news agency cited the Armenian Ministry of Defence as saying the report was incorrect, without giving further details.

 After six years of separatist fighting ended in 1994 following the collapse of the Soviet Union, Nagorno-Karabakh came under the control of ethnic Armenian forces backed by Armenia.
 Then, during a six-week war in 2020, Azerbaijan took back parts of the region in the South Caucasus Mountains along with surrounding territory that Armenian forces had claimed earlier.